Fact-checked by the CapitalLendingNews editorial team

 Certain account characteristics make your request far more likely to succeed.
 Issuers look at your full relationship profile, not just a single number.
 The table below summarizes the metrics that matter most and how they affect your negotiating position.

-If your metrics fall mostly in the “strong” column, you have genuine leverage.
-If several fall in the “weak” column, consider waiting 3-6 months to improve your profile before calling — or explore the alternative strategies covered later in this guide.
+Most metrics falling in the “strong” column means you have genuine negotiating weight.
+Several falling in the “weak” column is a signal to wait 3-6 months and improve your profile before calling, or explore the alternative strategies covered later in this guide.

 Cardholders with credit scores above 720 who request a rate reduction are 2.4x more likely to receive one than cardholders with scores below 650, according to LendingTree consumer survey data.